-19. From time-to-time during the CLASS PERIOD, DEFENDANTS failed and continue to fail to accurately calculate and pay PLAINTIFF and the other CALIFORNIA CLASS members for their overtime and double time hours worked, meal and rest period premiums, and sick pay.
-As a result, PLAINTIFF and the other CALIFORNIA CLASS members forfeited wages due them for working overtime without compensation at the correct overtime and double time rates, meal and rest period premiums, and sick pay rates.
-DEFENDANTS' uniform policy and practice to not pay the

-- 20. State law provides that employees must be paid overtime at one-and-one-half times their "regular rate of pay."
-PLAINTIFF and other CALIFORNIA CLASS members were compensated at an hourly rate plus incentive pay that was tied to specific elements of an employee's performance. - 21.
-The second component of PLAINTIFF'S and other CALIFORNIA CLASS members' compensation was DEFENDANTS' non-discretionary incentive program that paid PLAINTIFF and other CLASS MEMBERS incentive wages based on their performance for DEFENDANTS.
-The non-discretionary bonus program provided all employees paid on an hourly basis with bonus and/or commission compensation when the employees met the various performance goals set by DEFENDANTS. - 22.
-However, from-time-to-time, when calculating the regular rate of pay, in those pay periods where PLAINTIFF and other CALIFORNIA CLASS members worked overtime, double time, paid meal and rest period premium payments, and/or paid sick pay, and earned non-discretionary bonus, DEFENDANTS failed to accurately include the non-discretionary bonus compensation as part of the employees' "regular rate of pay" and/or calculated all hours worked rather than just all non-overtime hours worked.
-Management and supervisors described the incentive/bonus program to potential and new employees as part of the compensation package.
-As a matter of law, the incentive compensation received by PLAINTIFF and other CALIFORNIA CLASS members must be included in the "regular rate of pay."
-The failure to do so has resulted in a systematic underpayment of overtime and double time compensation, meal and rest period premiums, and sick pay to PLAINTIFF and other CALIFORNIA CLASS members by DEFENDANTS.
+- From time-to-time during the CLASS PERIOD, DEFENDANTS failed and continue to 21. fail to accurately calculate and pay PLAINTIFF and the other CALIFORNIA CLASS members for their overtime compensation, meal and rest period premiums, and sick pay.
+As a result, PLAINTIFF and the other members of the CALIFORNIA CLASS forfeited wages due them for working overtime without compensation at the correct overtime compensation, meal and rest period premiums, and sick pay rates.
+DEFENDANTS' uniform policy and practice to not pay the CALIFORNIA CLASS members the correct rate for all overtime compensation, meal and rest period premiums, and sick pay in accordance with applicable law is evidenced by DEFENDANTS' business records. - 22.
+State law provides that employees must be paid overtime at one-and-one-half times their PLAINTIFF and other members of the CALIFORNIA CLASS were "regular rate of pay." compensated at an hourly rate plus incentive pay that was tied to specific elements of an employee's performance. - 23.
+The second component of PLAINTIFF'S and other CALIFORNIA CLASS members' compensation was DEFENDANTS nondiscretionary incentive compensation, including but not limited to, when the employees worked certain shifts, i.e., shift differentials.
+The nondiscretionary incentive compensation provided all employees paid on an hourly basis with the incentive compensation when the employees met various performance goals set by DEFENDANTS and/or worked certain shifts for DEFENDANTS. - 24.
+However, from-time-to-time, when calculating the regular rate of pay, in those pay periods where PLAINTIFF and other members of the CALIFORNIA CLASS worked overtime, paid meal and rest period premium payments, and/or paid sick pay, and earned non-discretionary bonus, DEFENDANTS failed to accurately include the non-discretionary bonus compensation as part of the employees' "regular rate of pay" and/or calculated all hours worked rather than just all non-overtime hours worked.
+As a matter of law, the incentive compensation received by PLAINTIFF and other members of the CALIFORNIA CLASS must be included in the "regular rate of pay."
+The failure to do so has resulted in a systematic underpayment of overtime compensation, meal and rest period premiums, and sick pay to PLAINTIFF and other members of the CALIFORNIA CLASS by DEFENDANTS.
 Specifically, California Labor Code Section 246 mandates that paid sick time for non-employees shall be calculated in the same manner as the regular rate of pay for the workweek in which the non-exempt employee uses paid sick time, whether or not the employee actually works overtime in that workweek.
 DEFENDANTS' conduct, as articulated herein, by failing to include the incentive compensation as part of the "regular rate of pay" for purposes of sick pay compensation was in violation of Cal.
 Lab.
 Code § 246.

-23. In violation of the applicable sections of the California Labor Code and the requirements of the Industrial Welfare Commission ("IWC") Wage Order, DEFENDANTS as a matter of company policy, practice and procedure, intentionally and knowingly failed to compensate PLAINTIFF and the other members of the CALIFORNIA CLASS at the correct rate of pay for all overtime and double time worked, meal and rest period premiums, and sick pay.
-This uniform policy and practice of DEFENDANTS is intended to purposefully avoid the payment of the correct overtime and double time compensation, meal and rest period premiums, and sick pay as required by California law which allowed DEFENDANTS to illegally profit and gain an unfair advantage over competitors who complied with the law.
-To the extent equitable tolling operates to toll claims by the CALIFORNIA CLASS members against DEFENDANTS, the CLASS PERIOD should be adjusted accordingly.
+25. In violation of the applicable sections of the California Labor Code and the requirements of the Industrial Welfare Commission ("IWC") Wage Order, DEFENDANTS as a matter of company policy, practice and procedure, intentionally and knowingly failed to compensate PLAINTIFF and the other members of the CALIFORNIA CLASS at the correct rate of pay for all overtime worked, meal and rest period premiums, and sick pay.
+This uniform policy and practice of DEFENDANTS is intended to purposefully avoid the payment of the correct overtime compensation, meal and rest period premiums, and sick pay as required by California law which allowed DEFENDANTS to illegally profit and gain an unfair advantage over competitors who complied with the law.
+To the extent equitable tolling operates to toll claims by the members of the CALIFORNIA CLASS against DEFENDANTS, the CLASS PERIOD should be adjusted accordingly.